Introduction

 MassMutual Ascend Life Insurance Company

 MassMutual Ascend Life Insurance Company has been in the business since 1951.
-It has been one of the largest providers of fixed and fixed indexed annuities in the US for many years and has been regularly in the top ten Fixed Indexed Annuity Sales.
-MassMutual is a Fortune 500 company, with a 2024 ranking of #104.
+It has been one of the largest providers of fixed and fixed indexed annuities in the US for many years and has consistently ranked in the top ten for Fixed Indexed Annuity Sales.
+MassMutual is a Fortune 500 company, ranking #102 in 2025.

 It is rated as follows by the rating agencies:

-MassMutual Ascend Life Insurance Company has managed to maintain decent ratings for many years.
-It is considered to be strong and stable financially.
-In 2023, the company paid out over $9 billion in benefits and claims.
-As of year-end 2023, some of the other financial highlights for MassMutual Ascend Life Insurance Company include its:
+MassMutual Ascend Life Insurance Company has consistently maintained decent ratings for many years.
+It is considered to be financially strong and stable.
+In 2024, the company paid out over $9.4 billion in benefits and claims.
+As of year-end 2024, some of the other financial highlights for MassMutual Ascend Life Insurance Company include its:

-Thus, going by the operating history and financial numbers, we can safely gauge that you can trust your savings with MassMutual Ascend Life Insurance Company.
+Thus, based on the operating history and financial numbers, we can confidently conclude that you can trust your savings with MassMutual Ascend Life Insurance Company.

 Conclusion

-The MassMutual American Legend 7 is one such annuity that helps you grow your savings with much less risk.
+The MassMutual American Legend 7 FIA helps you grow your savings with much less risk.
 Through its higher cap and participation rates, as well as optional riders, it offers principal protection and the opportunity to participate risk-free in the market index, providing a stream of guaranteed income and even legacy planning.
-If you are considering buying a Fixed Indexed Annuity that works best for both income growth and guaranteed lifetime income, the MassMutual American Legend 7 Fixed Indexed Annuity may be a decent product to look after.
+If you are considering a Fixed Indexed Annuity that works best for income growth, guaranteed lifetime income, and even legacy planning, the MassMutual American Legend 7 Fixed Indexed Annuity may be a decent product to look at.